Armodafinil: Jet lag

 On March 30, 2010, the FDA declined to approve use of Nuvigil to treat jet lag.

+Attention deficit hyperactivity disorder

+A 2024 review by Mexican researchers brought up the potential utility of armodafinil as a treatment of ADHD based upon its known effects and similarity to modafinil, however it is still not considered a mainline treatment.
+Like modafinil, it is sometimes used off-label for ADHD treatment.

 Available forms

 Armodafinil is available in the form of 50, 150, 200, and 250 mg oral tablets.

-A 50 mg dose of armodafinil is essentially equivalent to at 100 mg dose of modafinil in terms of drug levels.
+A 50 mg dose of armodafinil has been said to be essentially equivalent to a 100 mg dose of modafinil in terms of drug levels.

 Adverse effects

 In placebo-controlled studies, the most commonly observed side effects were headache, xerostomia (dry mouth), nausea, dizziness, and insomnia.
 Possible side effects also include depression, anxiety, hallucinations, euphoria, extreme increase in activity and talking, anorexia, tremor, thirst, rash, suicidal thoughts, and aggression.
 Symptoms of an overdose on armodafinil include trouble sleeping, restlessness, confusion, disorientation, feeling excited, mania, hallucinations, nausea, diarrhea, severely increased or decreased heart beat, chest pain, and increased blood pressure.
 Serious rashes can develop in rare cases, and require immediate medical attention due to the possibility of Stevens–Johnson syndrome, or other hypersensitivities to armodafinil.